Western Animation: The Batman

 - Ultimate Universe - Quite possibly, the show may have meant to be this.

 - Unflinching Walk: Penguin does this after he blows up a TV display in Bird of Prey.

 - Ungrateful Bastard - Chief Rojas and other police officers are rescued by Batman on multiple occasions.
 Does Chief Rojas give a damn?
 Batman may be a vigilante, but really now, there's no need to be such a Jerkass to him over it...

 - Rojas showed to really push it in the ep with Mr. Freeze and Firefly.
 He and the rest of the police were all frozen solid, and Batman thawed them out.
 When Batman was seen, Rojas ordered his men to capture him, but instead they all applaud him for saving them from freezing to death.

 - Vein-O-Vision - in The Batman vs. Dracula, how vampires see their prey.

 - Villain Has a Point: Francis Grey's complaint about his sentence:

 Francis: I took a watch!
 Everything else was just an accident.

-Zombie Apocalypse - In the episode "Strange New World", Professor Hugo Strange releases a toxin that tranforms everyone into zombies into Gotham.
-Batman does all he can to find an antitode, only to realize at the last moment that the zombies are just an illusion Strange created and the antidote he created is actually Strange's real toxin.
+- Zombie Apocalypse - In the episode "Strange New World", Professor Hugo Strange releases a toxin that transforms everyone into zombies into Gotham.
+Batman does all he can to find an antidote, only to realize at the last moment that the zombies are just an illusion Strange created and the antidote he created is actually Strange's real toxin.
 Dracula tried to start one in The Movie, if you count vampires as zombies.